jorgediazok/beerhome-project/README.md

 DB_CONNECTION=
 ```

-Create a NoSQL database with any client, and add your connection string to the DB variable in the **.env** file.
+Create a MongoDB database, and add your connection string to the DB variable in the **.env** file.
 For example:

 ```
 DB_CONNECTION=mongodb+srv://yourusername:<password>@cluster1.2h1zk.mongodb.net/myFirstDatabase?retryWrites=true&w=majority